 Let it be known, these Mexican Breakfast Enchiladas are the best thing you’ll do this Cinco de Mayo.
+Or ever.

 Since Cinco de Mayo falls on a Saturday this year, I found it perfectly appropriate to start with a tex-mex version of breakfast, so here you go.